 Yet another emblematic trope employed in ‘The Windhover’ to portray divine action in the heart is the ‘sounding’ of the heart as a musical instrument.
-We considered earlier that the heart ‘wrung’ (or rung) in stanza 9 of the Wreck of the Deutschland derives from emblematic imagery of the heart as instrument.
+We considered earlier that the heart ‘wrung’ (or rung) in stanza 9 of The Wreck of the Deutschland derives from emblematic imagery of the heart as musical instrument.
 Here, once again, Hopkins employs this emblematic metaphor in his description of the heart-bird that is ‘rung upon the rein of a wimpling wing [my italics].’
-The phrase suggests both musical sound and string, especially when read in conjunction with the preceding description of the windhover sweeping on a ‘bow-bend’.
-The implied imagery of ‘rein’ and ‘bow’ links these two lines of the sonnet; at one level what is heard is the ringing out of music played upon the ‘bow’ of an instrument.
-A further play of sound continues this meaning, for the phrase ‘bow-bend’ perhaps plays at the famous ‘Bow bells,’ the bells of the Church of St. Mary-le-Bow in London.
+The phrase suggests both musical sound and string, especially when read against the preceding description of the windhover sweeping on a ‘bow-bend’.
+The implied imagery of ‘rein’ and ‘bow’ links these two lines of the sonnet; at one level, what is heard is the ringing out of music played upon the ‘bow’ of an instrument.
+A further play of sound continues this meaning, for the phrase ‘bow-bend’ perhaps plays at the famous ‘Bow bells’, the bells of the Church of St. Mary-le-Bow in London.
 This sound play recurs further in the poem, when Hopkins describes the ‘fire that breaks from thee then, a billion / Times told lovelier…’ The poet’s use of the word ‘told’ as a play on ‘tolled’ is suggested by Gardner, who nevertheless advises caution in the searching out of puns and echoes in Hopkins’s poetry.
 Yet there is a case to be made in ‘The Windhover’ for Hopkins’s synaesthetic account of the flight of the heart-bird as divine music in the soul.
 The peculiar conjunction of musical metaphor is also echoed in another poem of 1877, ‘As kingfishers catch fire…’ In this well-known poem, Hopkins similarly describes the flight of a kingfisher as it catches the light of the sun, setting these tremors of light against the auditory ringing of stones.
 Hopkins writes, ‘Stones ring; like each tucked string tells, each hung bell’s / Bow swung finds tongue to fling out broad its name’.
-Here, the ringing of sound and the imagery of ‘string,’ ‘bell,’ and ‘bow’ repeat the metaphors of ‘The Windhover,’ as do the accompanying images of fire and flame.
+Here, the ringing of sound and the imagery of ‘string’, ‘bell’ and ‘bow’ repeat the metaphors of ‘The Windhover’, as do the accompanying images of fire and flame.
 What Hopkins describes in the ‘Kingfishers’ sonnet is the ‘dealing out’ of the inner self, housed in the heart.
 Similarly, in an unfinished poem fragment, Hopkins writes even more explicitly of ‘these heart-song powerful peals’ (Fragments, 141).
-In ‘The Windhover’, the central trope of the heart-bird works in Hopkins’s imagination to generate further emblematic images; the heart set alight, bursts also into sound.
-This conflagration of images is symptomatic of the emblematic imagination that underwrites many poems of the period; as in the Wreck, ‘The Windhover’ repeats the ascent of the heart conceived in emblematic figures.
+In ‘The Windhover’, the central trope of the heart-bird works in Hopkins’s imagination to generate further emblematic images; the heart set alight bursts also into sound.
+This conflagration of images is symptomatic of the emblematic imagination that underwrites many poems of the period; as in The Wreck, ‘The Windhover’ repeats the ascent of the heart conceived in emblematic figures.

 The heart-imagery of Hopkins’s 1876 ode is continued in another 1877 poem, ‘Hurrahing in Harvest’.
 The poem begins with a description of harvest fields at the end of summer.
 What is described as an experience of natural beauty is progressively revealed as mystical experience, and the soul’s ascent is once again a recognition of Christ in the heart.